c-z-c-z/natural-language-processing/LDA and NMF Toontown corpus analysis/README.md

 This repository contains two code files and the message corpus.
 I have included my Jupyter Notebook to handily display visualizations.

 ## Status
 Initial analysis is complete, but the inconclusiveness of these results is frustrating and fascinating.
 I aim to compile a much larger message corpus and attempt once again to carry out topic modeling.
-As of performing a couple of tiny updates to this text in November 2023, this much larger message corpus has successfully been compiled, and I intend to perform topic modeling once again in the near future.
+As of performing a couple of tiny updates to this text in November 2023, this much larger message corpus has successfully been compiled, and as of January 2024, a second iteration of LDA topic modeling (this time with gensim) has been performed.